microwww/redis-mock/README.md

 # Redis-server
 Pure Java implementation redis-server.
 Embedded redis service when unit testing.
 You no longer need to Mock redis apis.

-Support redis api 2.8
+1. ~~Support redis api 2.8~~

-jedis-3.0+ api is changed, so you must update it to 0.1.0-3.0 if you are using the latest api
+2. ~~jedis-3.0+ api is changed, so you must update it to 0.1.0-3.0 if you are using the latest api~~

-version 0.2.0 , will remove jedis dependence, There is no need for any external dependencies.
+3. version 0.2.0 remove jedis dependence, There is no need for any external dependencies.
+4. version 0.2.2 support `PubSubOperation`

 ## maven dependency